-Dr. Michael Prodigalidad currently serves as a pastor of Stanmore Baptist Church in Sydney, Australia.
-Prior to his call to the gospel ministry, Mike spent a decade in medical research, investment and the corporate sector.
+Dr. Michael

+Prodigalidad currently

+serves as a pastor of

+Stanmore Baptist

+Church in Sydney,

+Australia.
+Prior to his

+call to the gospel

+ministry, Mike spent

+a decade in medical

+research, investment

+and the corporate

+sector.

+Dr. Prodigalidad is a

+graduate of the

 Dr. Prodigalidad is a graduate of the University of Sydney (BSc), the University of Cambridge (PhD), the University of Sydney/ University of New South Wales (MBA) and Reformed Theological Seminary (MAR).